 Once you have your room assignments for staff, create a roster for each testing room that each proctor can use to record attendance on test day.
-Proctors testing accommodated students will also use the room roster to make preparations for administering accommodations in their room.
+Proctors testing students with accommodations will also use the room roster to make preparations for administering accommodations in their room.